Samxel/Minecraft-Death-Coordinates-Finder/README.md

     This command will install all the packages listed in the `requirements.txt` file.

 3.  **Download Script:** Download the Python file (`death_location_finder.py`) containing the script to find the death location.

-## Configuration

-There is currently no configuration file.
-The script interactively prompts for the required information.
-Future versions may use a configuration file to store this information.

 ## Usage